masterkai/ES6_modular/README.md

 **gulp watch**

-the data structure is authored by Brad
+the data structure is authored by _Brad Schiff_